conda/conda-build/docs/source/user-guide/getting-started.rst

     conda create -n base conda-build git

-For more information on installing and updating conda-build, see :doc:`<../install-conda-build>`.
+For more information on installing and updating conda-build, see :doc:`Installing and updating conda-build <../install-conda-build>`.

 .. _submissions: